Dakshjain1/lfx-kubearmor/README.md

 # lfx-kubearmor

-resolved by triggering action only on issue comment - # pull request to run on only policy files, not on readme updates.
+TASKS -

-# git diff se fetch the file change to get the folder name - rename all postgres to {{ folder name}}
+DONE
-not required bcz branch is created by user - # change branch name as well to folder name unique if possible.
+pull request to run on only policy files, not on readme updates - resolved by triggering action only on issue comment issue comment trigger only when comment match - done

-# instead of rm -rf ./postgres/README.md remove top 5 lines from the file - suggest better way
+TODO

-done - # issue comment trigger only when comment match
+fetch the files changed to get the folder name to make action modular - then rename all postgres to {{ folder name}} in action instead of rm -rf ./postgres/README.md remove top 5 lines from the file - suggest better way add status checks pending on start  +  done at end.

-# add status checks
+    if job cancelled - change status to failure - in readme it should be only fail or success